RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/restart.md

 aliases:
 ---

-`rladmin restart` restarts the Redis software in use by a specific database instance by scheduling a restart of the primary and replica processes.
+`rladmin restart` restarts the Redis Enterprise Software instance for a specific database by scheduling a restart of the primary and replica processes. instance by scheduling a restart of the primary and replica processes.

 ``` sh